manuelbieh/react-book/ecosystem/internationalization.md

 const { t } = useTranslation(['namespace1', 'namespace2']);
 ```

-If no namespace has been provided, the default settings will be set.
+If no namespace has been provided, the default settings will be used.

 #### Complex translations using the Trans component

-In a few select cases, it might be necessary to use React component in the translations.
+In a few select cases, it might be necessary to use a React component in the translations.
 For example, one might want to use the `Link` component from **React Router** to link to a different URL within a translation.
 The `t()` function does not support this out of the box.
 The solution comes in the form of the `Trans` component from `react-18next`.
 It is not always easy to understand how it should be used but it can be powerful tool.

 Let's assume that we want to use a `Link` component inside of our translations.
 The code might resemble something like this: